Procedures

 Impacted Canine Teeth Treatment FAQ

-Canine teeth are also called “upper eye teeth” or “cuspid teeth.”
-They are necessary for biting food and aligning the entire jaw.
+Canine teeth, also known as “upper eye teeth” or “cuspid teeth,” play a crucial role in biting food and aligning the entire jaw.

 - Orthodontic treatment: braces can be used to move teeth so that there is space for the canine teeth to emerge.